Coastal view of fishing village in Fife, Scotland, with rocky shoreline and ocean waves.

 What to bring

-• This experience has restricted accessibility for wheelchair users and people with reduced mobility.
+This experience may have limited accessibility options for wheelchair users and individuals with reduced mobility.

 Additional information